Remuneration

 We are committed to ensuring a remuneration policy compliant with national and international best practices, which supports and encourages our development, is consistent with our Strategic Plan and Sustainable Value Creation Plan and responds to the value and culture of the company.

 Our Remuneration Policy has a strong link with the Strategic Plan and the Sustainable Value Creation Plan and represents an element of fundamental importance to ensure the pursuit of the strategic objectives of business sustainability and value creation in the medium to long term.
-Consistent for the generality of the corporate population and developed taking into consideration the feedbacks from shareholders and investors, it is also designed to ensure complete alignment of the risk profile between the Group and Management.
+Consistent for the generality of the corporate population and developed taking into consideration the feedback from shareholders and investors, it is also designed to ensure complete alignment of the risk profile between the Group and Management.

 Remuneration Policy